 Residential property cannot be advertised for sale until a Contract of Sale has been prepared.
-The contract must contain a copy of the title documents, drainage diagram and the Zoning Certificate (s 149) issued by the local council.
+The contract must contain a copy of the title documents, drainage diagram and the Planning Certificate (s 10.7) issued by the local council.

 If the property for sale has a swimming pool or spa pool, one of the following must also be attached to the contract:

-If you fail to attach one of these documents to the sales contract, the purchaser may be entitled to rescind the sales contract within 14 days of exchange, unless settlement has already occurred.
-To check if the property with a swimming/spa pool has a current certificate of compliance, visit the NSW Swimming Pool Register website.
+If you fail to attach one of these documents to the sales contract, the purchaser may be entitled to rescind the sale contract within 14 days of exchange, unless settlement has already occurred.

 The contract exchange is a critical point in the sale process:

 - the buyer or seller is not legally bound until signed copies of the contract are exchanged